ARPOISE/ARpoise/README.md

 - **POI**s can have an absolute world location defined by their longitude and latitude or they can have a position relative to the user defined in meters of distance in the X, Y, and Z directions.
-**POI**s with an absolute location can additionally be confined into an area around the user, they will always be around the user.
+**POI**s with an absolute location can additionally be confined into an area around the user, so they will always be around the user.

 - **POI**s can be added to and removed from an ARpoise layer via a PHP based web interface similar to the [PorPOISe for Layar](https://code.google.com/archive/p/porpoise/) web service.